sluzhynskyi/wolfram-alpha-user-interface/README.md

 </p>

 # Wolfram alpha User Interface

 > This is web html project that convert normal user interface to LaTex and redirects you to the wolfram alpha page with this latex.

+> Features: Doesn't redirect if you inputed wrong equation,
 ## Quickstart
-This would be easy, just relax...

-## Documentation
-pass
 ### Prerequisites
 - **Python 3.6+**
 - **Pip3**

+## Documentation
+pass

 #### Git installing
 Debian-based linux system
 '''